9600dev/llmvm/README.md

 A prototype to demonstrate a natural language -> Abstract Syntax Tree -> Stack based Virtual Machine execution, where ChatGPT/Llama2 is cooperatively running VM instructions and helping plan xecution flow.

+# Install

+* Install pyenv: ```curl https://pyenv.run | bash```
+* ```pyenv install 3.11.4```
+* ```pyenv virtualenv 3.11.4 llmvm```
+* Install poetry: ```curl -sSL https://install.python-poetry.org | python3 -```
+* ```poetry config virtualenvs.prefer-active-python true``
+* ```poetry install```
+* Build and install FAISS
+  * git submodule update --init --recursive
+  * cd faiss
+  * cmake -DFAISS_ENABLE_GPU=ON -DCUDAToolkit_INCLUDE_DIR=/usr/include -DCUDAToolkit_ROOT=/usr/lib/cuda -DCMAKE_CXX_STANDARD=11 -DCMAKE_CXX_STANDARD_REQUIRED=ON -B build .
+  * make -C faiss -j faiss
+  * make -C build -j swigfaiss
+  * cd build/faiss/python
+  * python setup.py install
+* python repl.py

 ## The Problem

 ChatGPT supports 'function calling' by passing a query (e.g. "What's the weather in Boston") and a JSON blob with the signatures of supporting functions available to be called locally (i.e. def get_weather(location: str)...).
 Examples seen [here](https://medium.com/@lucgagan/understanding-chatgpt-functions-and-how-to-use-them-6643a7d3c01a).

 However, this interation is usually Task -> LLM decides what helper function to call -> Call helper function -> Work with result.
-And does not allow for arbitrary decontruction of a task into a series of helper function calls that can be intermixed with both control flow, or cooperative sub-task execution.
+And does not allow for arbitrary deconstruction of a task into a series of helper function calls that can be intermixed with both control flow, or cooperative sub-task execution.

-This prototype shows that LLM's are capable of taking a user task, reasoning about how to decontruct the task into sub-tasks, understanding how to schedule and execute those sub-tasks on its own or with via a virtual machine, and working with the VM to resolve error cases.
+This prototype shows that LLM's are capable of taking a user task, reasoning about how to deconstruct the task into sub-tasks, understanding how to schedule and execute those sub-tasks on its own or with via a virtual machine, and working with the VM to resolve error cases.

-The LLM is able to build a mental-model of the Stack Based Virtual Machine through a natural language definition alone; emit an AST that runs on that VM through an EBNF grammar definition and many-shot examples; and then work with the VM to progress through sub-task execution through User Message -> Assistant Message -> User Message Chat interactions.
+The LLM is able to build a mental-model of the Stack Based Virtual Machine through a natural language definition alone; emit an AST that runs on that VM through an [EBNF](https://tomassetti.me/ebnf/) grammar definition and many-shot examples; and then work with the VM to progress through sub-task execution through User Message -> Assistant Message -> User Message Chat interactions.

 ## Examples:

 Input:
 > "I'll give you a list of names and companies.
-I want you to summarize their careers and contact details: Bill Jia - Meta, Elise McKay - Pendal Group, Jeff Dean - Google."
+I want you to summarize their careers and contact details: Bill Jia - Meta, Aparna Ramani - Facebook, Jeff Dean - Google."

 Transformation to AST: